 Please do not bring fast food restaurant lunches into the cafeteria.
 Our cafeteria provides nutritious hot lunches daily.
-Our school is a part of the National Breakfast in the classroom project.
-This enables every student in the school to have a free breakfast every morning between 7:30 to 7:45.
-Monthly menus are posted in advance in each classroom and on the website, www.knoxschools.org.
-These menus are also sent home in student folders.
-Students who bring their lunch may purchase milk and/or ice cream.
+Our school is a part of the Community Eligibility Provision, which provides all students in our school breakfast and lunch free of charge.
+Breakfast is provided daily from 7:15 to 7:45.
+Monthly menus are available on the KCS school nutrition website at www.knoxschools.org.
 No soft drink containers are allowed.
-Through Community Eligibility Provision, all students in our school of are provided breakfast and lunch free of charge.
-All children will be given a number to memorize if they wish to purchase an additional milk or ice cream.
+All children will be given a number if they wish to purchase an additional milk or ice cream.
+If you want to provide the class a treat to celebrate your child's birthday, we encourage you to buy ice cream for the class.
+You can call the cafeteria at 865 933 3493 ext.
+1 to check availability.